bjornarveie/HPX_project/README.md

     - Suspends current process and stores the CPU's state somewhere in memory and retrieves the context of the new process and restores the CPU's registers with the new register values.
 Then returns to the location indicated by the PC to continue execution.
 - Info: https://shobhitsharda.wordpress.com/2011/05/31/context-switch-software-vs-hardware-approach/

-- closure: what you pass as context to the "lambda"
+- Closure: what you pass as context to the "lambda"
 - "Charm++"
 - HPX uses BOOST::?
   - Boost provides free peer-reviewed (and well working) portable libraries to C++.

 - SIMD "Vectorization", HPX uses "Vc" library for SIMD
-- channel? parcelport?
+- Channel?
+Parcelport?
 MPI
 - HPX: cmake build options (several backends for the same thing)
-- intra-node, inter-node, NUMA
+- Intra-node, inter-node, NUMA
-- latency hiding, "load balancing" -> partitioning -> futures -> solves this?
+- Latency hiding, "load balancing" -> partitioning -> futures -> solves this?
-- "over-subscription": number of cores/ number of tasks
+- "Over-subscription": number of cores/ number of tasks
-- "grain-size", "problem-sized", "how much work per item"
+- "Grain-size", "problem-sized", "how much work per item"

 ## Work log